hplisiecki/statcheck_python/README.md

 <!-- badges: end -->

 ## Credits
-This is a python implementation of the R package `statcheck` published by Michèle B. Nuijten [MicheleNuijten].
+This is a python implementation of the R package `statcheck` (ver.
+1.4.0-beta.4) published by Michèle B. Nuijten [MicheleNuijten].
 The original package can by found at her Github page.
 The code relies heavily on Nuijten's work and is currently only a python implementation of the [original package](https://github.com/MicheleNuijten/statcheck), with the goal of making it more accessible to the python community.
 The original package was published under the GNU General Public License v3.0.
 The curent implementation is published under the MIT
 License.
 To ensure usability, all the original tests were recoded to the python version.